Canvas External Apps Integration Process

 Phase 1: Prioritization

 If you have a request for a tool that is not listed, you can send it to canvas@unm.edu.
-All requests must come from a UNM sponsor (e.g., faculty, department, IT Officer); we do not act on requests from vendors that do not include a UNM sponsor.
+All requests must come from a UNM sponsor (e.g., faculty, IT Officer (ITO), department); we do not act on requests from vendors that do not include a UNM sponsor.
 Please be aware we still receive many UNM-sponsored requests, and tools that are used for a small number of courses are much less likely to move forward than tools that are broadly adopted across many courses or multiple departments.
 Tools that are approved to move forward enter a project queue.
 Once work is able to begin, there are a number of places where a vendor/tool may fail to meet UNM requirements.
 All requirements must be met before a tool can be fully implemented and made available for use in courses.

 A source of funding (e.g., departmental, institutional, student pay) must be identified or budgeted to pay any licensing or other fees.
 If students will be paying to use the tool, arrangements must be made to ensure billing/payment collection in a compliant manner.
 If your department has licensed a product prior to requesting an integration in Canvas, it will still be subject to prioritization in line with other projects already in our queue.